funcode-life/winston-rsyslog/README.md

 ## rsyslog-winston

-A pure Javascript Rsyslog module with support for RFC3164, RFC5424 based on `syslog-pro`
+A pure Javascript rsyslog module for winston with support for RFC3164, RFC5424 based on `syslog-pro`

 By default, `rsyslog-winston` is use format `rfc3164`.